fesor/request-objects/README.md

 ## Why?

 Symfony Forms component is a very powerful tool for handling forms.
 But nowadays things have changed.
-Complex forms are handled mostly on client side.
-As for simple forms symfony/forms has very large overhead.
+Complex forms are handled mostly on the client side.
+As for simple forms `symfony/forms` has very large overhead.

 And in some cases you just don't have forms.
-For example, if you are developing HTTP API, you probably just need to interact with request payload.
+For example, if you are developing an HTTP API, you probably just need to interact with request payload.
 So why not just wrap request payload to some user defined object and validate just it?
 This also encourages separation of concerns and will help you in case of API versioning.

 ## Usage

-First of all we need to install this package via composer:
+First of all, we need to install this package via composer:

 ```
 composer require fesor/request-objects